susan-shu-c/tale/_posts/2017-09-08-cfa-study-plan.md

 - I focused on heavily weighted topics first and foremost.
 - I made sure my exam day logistics went smoothly (transportation, food was planned for).
 - Do Ethics last, and probably Economics second last.
 (Tailor this to your existing knowledge and experience.)
-- Watch out for burnout and allocate some breathing time if possible.
+- Watch out for burnout and allocate some breathing time.